JoacimLord/The-Luna-Framework/README.md

 # Simple LFW Example
- A simple example of a bare bones application.
+ A simple example of a "bare bones" application.
 This is included in the Sandbox/src/Main.cpp file.

 ```cpp
 #include "LFW.h"